bootstrapworld/curriculum/lessons/functions-can-be-linear/langs/en-us/slides.md

 {layout="Launch"}
 # Linear, Non-Linear, or Bust!

 What do you Notice?
 What do you Wonder?
-If all linaer relationships can be shown as points on a graph, does that mean all graphs are linear?
+If all linear relationships can be shown as points on a graph, does that mean all graphs are linear?{style="font-size:15pt"}

-@image{images/set-of-6-graphs.png, "series of six graphs showing different relationships"}
+@image{images/set-of-6-graphs.png, "series of six graphs showing different relationships"}{width="700"}

 <!---
 	Students can record their responses on  @printable-exercise{graphs-all-linear.adoc}.